 - More Americans are killed every year than alcohol, illegal drugs, car accidents, guns, and HIV combined.
-Statistically speaking, 1 in 5 deaths in the United States is smoking related (1).
+Statistically speaking, 1 in 5 deaths in the United States relates to smoking (1).

-- Smoking is responsible for 80% of lung cancer deaths, which is the mostly likely cancer to lead to death in both men and women.
-Lung cancer is very difficult to treat, and the best way you can protect yourself is simply by quitting.
+- Smoking contributes to 80% of lung cancer deaths, the type most likely to lead to death in both men and women.
+Lung cancer is very difficult to treat, and the best way to protect yourself is quitting.

-- Even your dental health is compromised by smoking.
-Smoking lowers immunity in the mouth specifically, and this has the potential to result in periodontal disease and oral cancer (23).
-Just one more reason to quit smoking: your smile!
+- Smoking lowers immunity in the mouth specifically, and this potentially leads to periodontal disease and oral cancer (23).

-- Planning on expanding your family?
-Smoking affects fertility, and women who smoke have a harder time conceiving.
-Smokers are also more likely to have ectopic pregnancies, miscarriages, and stillbirths.
+- Smoking affects fertility, and women who smoke have a harder time conceiving.
+Smokers experience ectopic pregnancies, miscarriages, and stillbirths more often.

 Feeling like you still need some help?
 We would never leave you hanging, so here are some ideas of resources available that you can tap into for further support:

-- Join a support group – Nicotine Anonymous and Smokers Anonymous are both groups that use support and 12 step programs to help smokers quit.
+- Join a support group – Nicotine Anonymous and Smokers Anonymous – both groups use support and 12- step programs

-- Use SmokefreeTXT, which is a 24 hour text messaging service that provides advice and encouragement for quitters who want to stay abstinent.
+- Use SmokefreeTXT, a 24-hour text messaging service that provides advice and encouragement for quitters who want to stay abstinent.